michaeljguarino/piazza/README.md

 * message pinning
 * message attachments
 * multiline messages
-* @-mentions, full emoji support with search (both support typeahead completion)
+* @-mentions, emoji support, custom emoji
 * markdown support
 * emoji reactions
+* theme support
 * configurable message retention

 The underlying api is implemented using graphql with elixir as the language choice.
 Graphql was used mainly because I wanted to experiment with it, but also it has one of the more future-proof subscription mechanisms I've seen.
 The web client is written in react.